 This is a good time to bring up my problem.

 I love Rails.
 Every time I write Rails code I feel energised.
 It puts me in charge of all the value-producing stuff and handles all the web and database drudgery for me.
 It contains layers upon layers of breathtaking elegance and, like Jack Nicholson in As Good As It Gets, it makes “me want to be a better man”, or coder at least.
 Rails, for me, has made writing software cool again.
-I love other stuff too: I love MySQL, I love phpmyadmin, I love Python, Django, I love couchdb, REST, Neo4j, MongoDB, I love jQuery, Git, the JSON format, Riak, JavaSpaces, I could go on.
+I love other stuff too: I love MySQL, I love node.js, I love Python, Django, I love couchdb, REST, Neo4j , MongoDB, I love jQuery, Git, the JSON format, Riak, JavaSpaces, I could go on.
 And here’s what struck me - that’s a pretty fucking awesome set of hammers.

-And just like real love, when you know, you just know.
+Sometimes it’s hard to say why I love one tool over another.
+Just like real love, when you know, you just know.